laurent35240/Magento-Order-tickets/README.md

     customer account
  * Administrators can create new ticket directly in BO or delete them
  * Email notification send to administrator about new tickets posted by customers
+ * Possibility of disabling answer for closed tickets

 ## Installation
 1. Install extension through Magento downloader or with pear.
 Extension can be